LeoKlaus/HeadsetControl-GUI/README.md

 If you are on Linux or Mac and try to build the app, I'd be happy to hear if it did or didn't work.

 ## Additional information
-This was written in a day and I'm aware the code is pretty ugly.
-I plan to fix this and add some additional functionality like persistent settings later down the road.

 This software comes with no warranty whatsoever.
 It's not properly tested for memory leakage and may or may not work with configurations other than those I've tested.